bencarroll1/raspberryPiE-InkDisplay/README.md

 ## Overview
 A project that uses a Raspberry Pi (Zero WH) to display information on to a Pimoroni Inky pHAT screen display.
-The information displayed is data retrieved from API endpoints: a quote stored in a Firebase Realtime database, the song the users is currently listening to on Spotify, and the weather in degrees celcius for the user's city.
+The information displayed is data retrieved from API endpoints: a quote stored in a Firebase Realtime database, the song the user is currently listening to on Spotify, and the weather in degrees celcius for the user's city.
 The Inky pHAT display will update periodically with new information.